gjoeckel/ncas-usu-canvas/projects/ncas-usu-canvas/user-stories.md

 - Status icons update automatically when user navigates to Core Skills page

 ### Banner System
-- Sign-in banner: Shown to non-logged-in users on Core Skills page
+- Sign-in banner: Shown to non-logged-in users on each Core Skill detail page
 - Status key banner: Shown to logged-in users on Core Skills page
 - Both banners are dismissible and WCAG compliant